 It all began on a stormy night in March 2016.
 We had hunkered down for the night, tired from our final day of walking and exploring the city.
 Just as we were about to turn in, a faint whistle sounded in the distance.
-My ears perked, but when the sound didn’t return, I told myself I was hearing things.
+My ears perked, but when the sound didn’t return, I told myself I had heard things.
 A few minutes passed though when I heard it again.
 It was still faint, but definitely there: a sharp, high pitched whistle fighting to be heard in the storm.
 By the time I turned to Anthony he was already lacing up his shoes; he had heard it too.
-He would spend the next fifteen minutes running around like a mad man in the rain, chasing the one they call The Camote Man.
+He would spend the next fifteen minutes running around like a madman in the rain, chasing the one they call The Camote Man.

 *With so many places to see, this is a short list of my favorites.